Guided Meditation for Grief

 What is guided meditation for grief?

 Guided meditation for grief can be a simple mindfulness practice that can help you change your relationship to this very strong and sometimes overwhelming emotion.
 Meditation isn’t used to get rid of grief or suppress it.
-Instead, as you’re grieving, a mindfulness practice can help you deal with the feeling of grief.
+Instead, as you’re grieving, a mindfulness meditation practice can help you deal with the feeling of grief.
 It can allow you to go through grief without adding a story to it.

 The story we add to our grief is what creates suffering, or at least, produces more suffering.
 Instead, we should accept the grief, go through it, and allow us to pass through us with time.